Alen Amedovski

 Alen Amedovski (born April 6, 1988) is a Macedonian mixed martial artist who competes in the Middleweight division.
-He has formely fought for the Ultimate Fighting Championship.
+He has formerly fought for the Ultimate Fighting Championship.

 Background

 Amedovski arrived in Trento when he was 10.
 He played football, rugby, and then boxing until he was 20.
 When he discovered MMA, he never went back.
 On his MMA journey, he slept on mats, ate with 5 euros a day, and spent three and a half years injured after breaking his scaphoid bone.
 He was a waiter and handyman to make ends meet.

 Mixed martial arts career

 Early career

 Starting his professional career in 2012 after no amateur experience, Amedovski ended all six bouts on his perfect record before signing with Bellator MMA via knockout.
 Six of those wins came in the first round, with four of them taking 40 seconds or less.

 Bellator

 Racking up a 6–0 record in the European circuit, Amedovski signed with Bellator MMA in 2018.
 He made his promotional debut against Will Fleury at Bellator 203 on July 14, 2018.
 He won the fight via first-round knockout.

 In his sophomore appearance he faced Ibrahim Mane at Bellator 211 on December 1, 2018.
 He won the fight via first-minute knockout.